thierrymoudiki/thierrymoudiki.github.io/_posts/2020-09-11-nnetsauce-new-website.md

 ```

 I've been experiencing some issues when installing from Pypi lately.
-Please, feel free to report any issue to me, if you're experiencing some, or use the GitHub version instead.
+Please, feel free to report any issue to me, if you're experiencing some, __or use the GitHub version instead__.
 You can still execute the following jupyter notebook -- at the bottom for __nonlinear GLMs__ in particular`-- to see what's changed:

 [https://github.com/Techtonique/nnetsauce/blob/master/nnetsauce/demo/thierrymoudiki_040920_examples.ipynb](https://github.com/Techtonique/nnetsauce/blob/master/nnetsauce/demo/thierrymoudiki_040920_examples.ipynb)